jmoraispk/DeepMIMO/docs/index.md

 # DeepMIMO

-Welcome to DeepMIMO's documentation!
-DeepMIMO is a powerful Python package for managing ray tracing scenarios and generating realistic MIMO channels and datasets.
+DeepMIMO manages the largest database of ray tracing scenarios.
+DeepMIMO is offered as an open-source Python package and provides tools to generate realistic MIMO channels and use them with 5G simulation tools.

 ```{toctree}
 :maxdepth: 2